JoergHolz/LocalAdmin/README.md

 #LocalAdmin

-####A fully customizable admin tool for webbased projects, Cordova apps and automation tasks.####
+####A fully customizable admin tool for webbased projects, Cordova apps and automation tasks####

-Open your project in different browsers, open developer tools, jump to the projects directory, open the project in your IDE/SDK, have a live preview, call external scripts, have predefined searches, … or create your own buttons and tasks.
+Open your project in different browsers, open developer tools, jump to the projects directory, open the project in your IDE/SDK, have a live preview, call external scripts, have predefined searches, … or create your own buttons and tasks

 ---
 ![LocalAdmin dialog](doc_images/localadmin.png)